Senior-Project-Modular-Synthesizer/Hugo-Website/content/_index.md

 - 240 MHZ ESP32-S3 Processor
 - 4 Unused GPIO pins for the user

-## Demo Day
+## Prototype
-Our synthesizer will be demonstrated on December 5th from 10 AM to noon.
-It will have a number of basic effects that will let a user make sounds by connecting different effects together.
-We will also let the user apply effects to input audio, such as regular music from a laptop or a keyboard.
-The GUI will be similar to the example below:
+The current device has a number of basic effects that let a user make sounds by connecting different effects together.
+We can also apply effects to input audio, such as regular music from a laptop or a keyboard.
+The GUI is similar to the example below:
 {{< bordered-figure src="/Hugo-Website/img/SampleLVGL.png" alt="Sample GUI" >}}

 ## Additional Resources